U.S. Route 1 in New Jersey: Middlesex County

 Upon crossing the Millstone River, US 1 enters Plainsboro Township, where it passes more business parks and comes to an interchange with Scudders Mill Road.
-Past Scudders Mill Road, the road runs to the west of the James Forrestal Campus of Princeton University before passing to the east of Forrestal Village.
+Past Scudders Mill Road, the road runs to the west of the James Forrestal Campus of Princeton University before passing to the east of the Forrestal Village retail and office complex.
 An interchange with College Road a short distance later provides access to both places.
 The route continues into South Brunswick, where it narrows to four lanes and runs through a mix of rural areas and development.
 US 1 briefly widens back to six lanes as it reaches an intersection with CR 522.
 Past CR 522, the surroundings of the four-lane road become more forested, with a few commercial establishments.
 The road briefly forms the border between South Brunswick to the northwest and North Brunswick to the southeast before fully entering North Brunswick.

 Here, the route widens to six lanes again and comes to an interchange with the southern terminus of Route 91 (Jersey Avenue), where US 1 makes a turn to the east-northeast.
 Immediately after this interchange, the route passes over Amtrak’s Northeast Corridor and comes to an exit for the south end of Route 26 (Livingston Avenue).
 The road reaches the northern terminus of US 130 and the southern terminus of Route 171 (Georges Road) at an interchange.
 A short distance later, US 1 has access to Milltown Road through an interchange.
 The road passes by Rutgers University college farm before turning northeast and coming to a cloverleaf interchange with Ryders Lane.
 After this interchange, US 1 crosses into New Brunswick, where it has an interchange with Route 18/CR 527.

 Upon crossing the Raritan River on the Donald and Morris Goodkind Bridges, US 1 enters Edison and continues north into developed suburban areas before turning northeast and meeting CR 514 (Woodbridge Avenue) at an interchange.
 A short distance later, the route crosses CR 529 (Plainfield Avenue) at an at-grade intersection.
-Lined with businesses, the road continues across CSAO's Bonhamtown Industrial Track line and comes to two close interchanges with CR 531 (Main Street) and I-287.
+Lined with businesses, the road continues across CSAO's Bonhamtown Industrial Track railroad line and comes to two close interchanges with CR 531 (Main Street) and I-287.
 Past here, US 1 passes under the Middlesex Greenway and comes to an interchange with CR 501 (Amboy Avenue).
 In this area, US 1 passes to the east of Menlo Park Mall, with an interchange at Menlo Park Drive providing access.
 The route continues northeast into Woodbridge Township, where it comes to a partial interchange with the Garden State Parkway.
 Following this interchange, US 1 comes to the Woodbridge Center shopping mall on the east side of the road.
-US 1 passes over CSAO's Port Reading Secondary line and crosses Green Street (CR 604) prior to merging with US 9.
+US 1 passes over CSAO's Port Reading Secondary railroad line and crosses Green Street (CR 604) prior to merging with US 9 at a southbound exit and northbound entrance.